LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the string ``"ARKODE_ESDIRK436L2SA_6_3_4"`` to :c:func:`ARKStepSetTableName` or :c:func:`ARKodeButcherTable_LoadDIRKByName`.
-This is the ESDIRK4(3)6L[2]SA method from :cite:p:`KenCarp:16`.
+This is the default 4th order implicit method and the ESDIRK4(3)6L[2]SA method from :cite:p:`KenCarp:16`.
 Both the method and embedding are A- and L-stable.

 .. figure:: /figs/arkode/stab_region_28.png
    :scale: 50 %